mattyoung101/tamara/papers/thesis/pages/chapters/results.typ

 ) <tab:combinatorial>

 === Multi-bit combinatorial circuits
-Once the single-bit combinatorial circuits were confirmed to be working, the next set of tests involves multi-bit combinatorial circuits, as shown in @tab:combinatorialmulti.
+Once the single-bit combinatorial circuits were confirmed to be working, the next set of tests involved multi-bit combinatorial circuits, as shown in @tab:combinatorialmulti.
 This is useful to ensure that the voter builder, as described in @sec:voterinsertion, correctly inserts a voter for each bit in the bus; and also that the wiring code can handle multi-bit edge signals.